dostoevskylabs/OSINT/httpd.pl/README.md

-I found this on a clients VPS located in their wp-content/plugins folder while working tech support at a data center.
+I found this "httpd.pl" on a clients VPS located in their wp-content/plugins folder while working tech support at a data center.
 I decided to start looking into what it did because 2,000 lines of perl is highly suspicious.
 The fact it also looks like a legitimate httpd and was running along-side apache was also pretty interesting.

 First thing I did was google something I figured could be used as a signature: "Jm73uZ" from the httpd.pl file